NordicHPC/slurm2sql/README.rst

   the machine doing the conversion.  (``slurm2sql.unixtime`` converts slurm-format timestamp to unixtime)

+* ``QueueTime`` is Start-Submit in seconds.
+Start/End do not include timezones, so expect inaccuracies around summer time changes.

 * Job IDs.
 Slurm Job ID is by default of format ``JobID.JobStep`` or ``ArrayJobID_ArrayTaskID.JobStep``.
   Furthermore, each array job has a "Raw JobID" (different for each